-Tyler Kirk is a regulatory and securities attorney in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
-With a broad and robust financial practice, he focuses on three key sectors of the financial industry: securities law, fintech, and payment systems.
-As a securities attorney, Tyler has represented private companies, banks, commodity and securities exchanges, mutual funds, exchange traded funds, insurance companies, private funds, and investment advisers.
+Tyler Kirk is a corporate and securities regulatory attorney in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
+With a broad and robust financial practice, he focuses on three key sectors of the financial industry: securities law, fintech, and investment funds.
+As a securities attorney, Tyler has represented banks, commodity and securities exchanges, mutual funds, exchange traded funds, insurance companies, private funds, broker-dealers, and investment advisers.
 Clients in each of these categories face a daunting regulatory framework, ranging from frequent regulatory disclosures to ongoing anti-money laundering compliance.
-Tyler draws on his previous experience as Senior Counsel at the U.S. Securities and Exchange Commission (SEC) to guide his clients through their corporate governance obligations and to represent them before federal and state agencies.
-From fund formation to registered and exempt offerings to fund mergers and acquisitions, he provides thoughtful counsel to help his clients achieve their business objectives.
+Tyler draws on his experience as Senior Counsel at the Securities and Exchange Commission to guide his clients through their corporate governance obligations and to represent them before federal and state agencies.
+From fund formation to registered and exempt offerings to institutional investor due diligence, he provides thoughtful counsel to help his clients achieve their business objectives.

 Technology continues to transform the way financial institutions conduct business.
 As one of the founding members of the SEC's internal working group on virtual currencies and blockchain technology, Tyler is one of a few practicing attorneys who has shaped regulatory policy on fintech issues from inside the federal government.
 He is a frequent contributor to various trade publications, such as The Investment Lawyer, and has been interviewed by Better Investing Magazine regarding the impact of blockchain on the mutual fund industry.
-Tyler has taken a leading role in structuring numerous capital raises through simple agreements for future tokens (SAFTs) and initial coin offerings (ICOs) for private funds and start-up companies seeking to deploy blockchain technology.
+Tyler has led teams of lawyers in numerous capital raises through cryptoasset offerings and tokenizing illiquid assets.
 He has also worked with crowdfunding platforms under the Jumpstart Our Business Startups Act, or JOBS Act.
 In addition, Tyler leverages his contacts on Capitol Hill and throughout the nation's capital to stay in front of changing policies and keep his clients positioned to take advantage of congressional and regulatory initiatives.

 - J.D., University of Miami School of Law, 2012